tirsol-devs/mr.builder/README.md

 ## Documentation

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://$HASTOCOME
+Full documentation for end users can be found in the "docs" folder, and is also available on-line at http://$HASTOCOME

 ## Installation